Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Maret 2025 17.30.07 UTC
+- WIB: Kamis, 20 Maret 2025 18.21.28 UTC
-- WITA: Kamis, 20 Maret 2025 18.30.07 UTC
+- WITA: Kamis, 20 Maret 2025 19.21.28 UTC
-- WIT: Kamis, 20 Maret 2025 19.30.07 UTC
+- WIT: Kamis, 20 Maret 2025 20.21.28 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature